alan-hamm/DataPulse-dev/INSTALL.md

 ---

 You’re all set!
-Dive into SpectraSync and start exploring the hidden connections within your data.
+Dive into DataPulse and start exploring the hidden connections within your data.
 If you encounter issues, check our GitHub Wiki or open an issue in the repository.